-Stamp duty is a general purpose tax that is imposed on a variety of documents and transactions relating to property acquisitions such as:
+Stamp duty is a general purpose tax imposed on some written documents and transactions relating to property acquisition.